NFL Sunday Ticket: JetBlue

 Between September 26, 2010, and December 29, 2019, DirecTV offered the full slate of NFL Sunday Ticket games on JetBlue flights to 50 destinations across the United States.

 EverPass Media

-The NFL announced on March 28, 2023, that it had partnered with RedBird Capital to form a new company called EverPass Media to distribute commercial rights to NFL Sunday Ticket, allowing bars, restaurants, casinos, and other commercial venues to continue showing games without reconfiguring their systems to accommodate a streaming-only platform.
+The NFL announced on March 28, 2023, that it had partnered with RedBird Capital to form a new company known as EverPass Media to distribute commercial rights to NFL Sunday Ticket, allowing bars, restaurants, casinos, and other commercial venues to continue showing games without reconfiguring their systems to accommodate a streaming-only platform.
 EverPass then reached its first agreement with DirecTV on May 25, 2023, to sell NFL Sunday Ticket directly to its business customers.

 In August 2023, EverPass Media signed a multi-year agreement to distribute commercial rights to Peacock Sports Pass, which delivers limited live sports content from the streaming service Peacock.
 In July 2024, EverPass Media received an additional investment from Endeavor subsidiary TKO Group Holdings (owner of UFC and WWE), with Mark Shapiro joining its board of directors as a result.
 EverPass also announced its acquisition of out-of-home media provider UpShow.

+In March 2026, EverPass announced that it would become the exclusive provider of Sunday Ticket to commercial providers, ending a three-year agreement with DirecTV to continue delivering the service to commercial customers.
+However, EverPass announced before the start of the 2026 season that DirectTV would continue to be a commercial distributor under a new, multi-year agreement.

+In August 2026, DAZN announced that it would acquire EverPass Media, renaming it "DAZN for Business"; DAZN has worked with EverPass to distribute its broadcasts of the 2025 FIFA Club World Cup.
+As part of the acquisition, the NFL, RedBird, and TKO Group Holdings will receive minority stakes in DAZN.